Navjot Singh Sidhu: Return to Test team

 Sidhu made his return to the Test side after five years, replacing Mohinder Amarnath, with a century in first innings of the Bangalore Test against New Zealand in November 1988.
 Batting for 295 minutes, he made 116 in 195 balls, an innings that included four sixes and 12 fours, punishing mostly the spinners, before he followed it up with an unbeaten 43 in the second innings, helping his team win by 172 runs.
 His second Test century came in the Fourth Test of India's Caribbean Tour later that season.
 He made 116 while opening the innings retiring hurt 30 minutes before end of play on day one after suffering from cramp in the legs.
 Wisden wrote, "Batting securely despite obvious flaws in technique, he reached his century in 324 minutes, off 216 balls, and hit eight fours."
 The innings was considered one of his best considering that the Sabina Park wicket was among the fastest in the world.
 He totalled 179 runs at an average of 29.83 for the series.

 Touring Pakistan in 1989–90, Sidhu averaged 38.42 in four Tests, with his best performance coming in the Fourth test in Sialkot.
 He rescued India in their second innings when down 38/4 putting together a century stand with Sachin Tendulkar while making 97.
 He was named man of the match.
 Sidhu injured his wrist in the First Test of India's tour of New Zealand later that season, while facing an aggressive spell of fast bowling by Danny Morrison, ruling him out of the series.
-He had a poor tour of England and Australia averaging 11.20 and 20.40, totalling 56 and 102 runs respectively, both three-Test series.
+He had a poor tour of England and Australia averaging 11.20 and 20.40, totaling 56 and 102 runs respectively, both three-Test series.
 After poor performances at the domestic level, he was omitted from the 16-member side that was selected to tour South Africa starting October 1992.
 Ajay Jadeja replaced him in the squad.